*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 Many travelers, myself included, have a variety of income streams that are active and passive.
 Diversifying your income streams will allow more freedom and opportunity for you in the future.

 If you’re looking for a way to get-rich-quick or a simple and easy way to learn how to make money on the road, you’re wasting your time.
-While some of the ways to make money on the road listed here are easier and quicker to set up than others, you will still have to put work in.
+While some of the ways to make money while traveling listed here are easier and quicker to set up than others, you will still have to put work in.

 Whether you’re doing physical labor or taking time to sit at the computer, learn new skills and put them to work, this will require your time and dedication.
 But like anything else, it’s not impossible, and you can totally do it!